 East Maui

-Hana Farms Local Marketplace- An open-air storefront along the Road to Hana.
-The local produce in Hana is the most flavorful you will find on Maui.
+Hana Farms Local Marketplace: Look for this open-air market right as you arrive in Hana, shortly before Hana Airport.
+The local produce in Hana is abundant and delicious.
 Pick up some apple bananas, papayas, or humungous avocados here alongside Maui-made baked goods like banana bread and oversized cookies, Hana Farms hot sauces, coffee, banana butter, lilikoi jam, and plenty of souvenir options.
 Stay for some amazing pizza at the Bamboo Hale restaurant next door, serving pizzas and dishes with fresh produce from their Hana Farm.
 Stay in Hana and skip the drive back!

 - Location: 2910 Hana Hwy, Hana, HI 96713.
 Right after mile market 31 on the Hana Highway from Kahului